 Most taxi drivers speak English but we still come across so many (usually the older generation) who don’t.
 To try and assist with this, we have written addresses throughout our site in Greek, so you can show them where you need to go.

-If you are arriving into Athens by boat from another part of Greece or Europe, we recommend you pre-book your pick up from the port, as finding a taxi can prove difficult when several ships have arrived at once.
+If you are arriving into Athens by boat from another part of Greece or Europe, we recommend you pre-book your pick up from the port of Piraeus, as finding a taxi can prove difficult when several ships have arrived at once.
 There is no public taxi service where you can pre-book days in advance.

 Tipping your taxi driver